-What happens in the Dyehouse?
+What happens in the Dyehouse, stays in the Dyehouse!

 The Dyehouse at Dominion Woollens is a separate building at the back along the Speed River.
 It has to be separate because it poses a fire hazard with the large quantities of clean and dried wool.

 Ever since dyeing became an industry that was expected to produce uniform results dyers have searched for kettles that would not affect their colours.
 Drying an ounce or two of material in a glass beaker over an electric hot plate is a fairly exact science.
 Dyeing one or two thousand times as much in a tank in a dirty dyehouse with heat from a dirty steam coil is another and tragic story.
 Dyestuffs are complex chemicals readily altered by contact with different substances, particularly metals.